Xingfeng-2004/Xinfeng-Lin/README.md

-# Xinfeng Lin
+# Xingfeng Lin
-Pubilications：
+## Pubilications：

-Math Notes on everything related to number theory or Harmonic analysis：
+## Math Notes on everything related to number theory or Harmonic analysis：

 [Distribution of Reduced Residues (PDF)](Distribution_of_Reduced_Residue_Classes(5).pdf)